After a political career of 22 years, Dr Lawrence farewells Parliament

-Canberra, 15/09/2007 - "It was Carmen's last aria.
+"It was Carmen's last aria.
 After the better part of 22 years in political life, state and federal, three of them as premier of Western Australia and two turbulent years as a Keating Labor cabinet minister, Dr Carmen Mary Lawrence, six months away from turning 60, this week said her farewells in the nation's Parliament.
 She is not contesting her seat of Fremantle this election and, unlike many MPs who leave without a word, the white-haired Lawrence rose in her place on Thursday morning on the Opposition back bench, alongside Kim Beazley, another going this election, and said her piece."
-(Alan Ramsey, Sydney Morning Herald)

-On this page we present the full text of Dr Carmen Lawrence's Valedictory Speech, delivered in Federal Parliament's House of Representatives on Thursday 13 September 2007.
-The speech is preceded by some comments on it by Sydney Morning Herald's critical comment and opinion writer Alan Ramsey.
-The link in 'Related' below leads you to the Carmen Lawrence archives on our website.
+On this page, the full text of Dr Lawrence's Valedictory Speech, delivered in the House of Representatives on Thursday 13 September 2007.
+The speech is preceded by praise and lament by Sydney Morning Herald's veteran opinion writer Alan Ramsey.
+The Related pages brings you to the Carmen Lawrence archives on our website.

 1 January 2007: The Gifts of Carmen Lawrence - The number of contributions from Carmen to the national debate, also but not only about Australia's treatment of refugees and asylum seekers, has kept growing, also on our website - this was the reason we constructed this page to bring all pages, all gifts from Dr Carmen Lawrence together.